2020 Watch: How much do debates matter this year?

 Will SCOTUS help or hurt the GOP?

-Lara Trump said in North Carolina last week that the Supreme Court debate would help energize the conservative base and win over “fence sitters” who otherwise might not vote.
+Lara Trump, the president's daughter in law and a campaign adviser, said in North Carolina last week that the Supreme Court debate would help energize the conservative base and win over “fence sitters” who otherwise might not vote.
 So far, we've seen no evidence that the nascent confirmation fight is making any difference in the president's political standing.

 But the Trump campaign is investing $10 million in a digital ad campaign featuring the court battle while encouraging battleground state voters to cast ballots.
 At the same time, Republicans are hosting a series of local events across the country this week to support Barrett's confirmation.